kds3228/IDS2024S/hw/5/README.md

 1. The quantifiable features of the resulting graphics.
-Position
+Some examples of aesthics are position, color, line width and line type.
 2.
 3.
 4.
 5.
 6.
 7.
 8.
 9.
 10.
 11.